-After you add the website, you’ll see it in “My websites” page.
+After you add the website, you’ll see it on “My websites” page.
 Dashly will ask you to choose the needed website’s admin panel every time you sign in.

 P.S.
-Different websites have to have several code snippet and are paid separately.
+Different websites have to have several code snippets and are paid separately.

-After the app is created and the onboarding is passed, you’ll be redirected to the Battery - first page to configure Dashly.
+After the app is created and the onboarding is passed, you’ll see the “Install this code snippet” pop-up – the first step to configure Dashly.